NPR names tech executive Katherine Maher to lead in turbulent era

 Yet Lansing had a string of seeming successes, building the network's priorities around what he called its "North Star": making sure NPR's program and staff better reflected the full texture of America.
 From the time of his arrival in fall 2019, Lansing argued that reflected both a moral and a strategic imperative.

 NPR has become notably more diverse.
-More than four out of every 10 staffers are not white.
-Sixteen percent are Black - a higher proportion than the percent in the U.S. population.
+More than 4 out of every 10 staffers are not white.
+Sixteen percent are Black — a higher proportion than the percent in the U.S. population.

 Even as the music publication Pitchforkhas vanished — folded into GQ magazine by its corporate owners — NPR's Tiny Desk Concerts and its music podcasts have emerged as more vital than ever among artists and millions of listeners and viewers.